kedro-org/kedro-viz/STYLE_GUIDE.md

 The function `getSidebarLength()` is better than `sidebarLength()`, as it indicates how it should be used.

-✔️ DO choose Boolean variable names that give some indication of their state.
+✔️ DO prefix Boolean variable names to indicate their type, and prefer positive names.

-This helps the reader easily infer that this variable is a Boolean value.
+This helps the reader easily infer that this variable is a Boolean value, and helps avoid complicated double-negatives.

 Avoid: